beyond-all-reason/teiserver/documents/guides/local_setup.md

 ### Resetting your user password
 When running locally it's likely you won't want to connect the server to an email account, as such password resets need to be done a little differently.

-I suggest turning off agent mode in `config/dev.secret.exs` with `enable_agent_mode: false` as while agent mode is running you will be getting a lot of terminal output which can make it harder to perform.

 Run your server with `iex -S mix phx.server` and then once it has started up use the following code to update your password.